Students should report any emergencies to Suffolk Police (SUPD) at (617) 573-8111.

-||Daily at 11:00 a.m. and 2:00 p.m. for students experiencing urgent concerns.
-It is best to call the Counseling Center ahead at (617) 573-8226, if possible.|
+|Walk-in hours for counseling at Counseling, Health and Wellness||Daily at 11:00 a.m. and 2:00 p.m. for students experiencing urgent concerns.
+It is best to call Counseling, Health and Wellness ahead at (617) 573-8226, if possible.|

 For mental health emergencies after hours or on weekends

-|Call the Counseling Center at (617) 573-8226 to be connected with a clinician on duty.|
+|Call Counseling, Health and Wellness at (617) 573-8226 to be connected with a clinician on duty.|

 |In the event of an immediate, life-threatening mental health emergency on campus, call the University Police at 617-573-8111.
 Off campus, call 911 or go to the nearest hospital emergency room.|

 All Suffolk University students are required to submit (or confirm) current emergency contact information each semester and when such information changes.
 This will ensure that the University has current and accurate information in the unfortunate event of a student or campus emergency.

 In the event of a major emergency or campus shutdown affecting the Suffolk University community, students will receive an emergency communication via the University’s emergency notification provider, Rave.

 It is students’ responsibility to maintain accurate and up-to-date contact information in the system.

 To change/update your emergency contact information, go to MySuffolk and log in.
 Once logged in, select the MySuffolk tab at the top left and then Update My Emergency Contact Information in the left-hand navigation.

 It's important to be ready to take action in the event of an emergency.